Suzanne McLaughlin, MD, MSc

 Matthew Lorenz, MD

-Dr. Lorenz is the Assistant Program Director for the Med-Peds residency program.
+Dr. Lorenz is one of the Associate Program Directors for the Med-Peds residency program.
 He attended medical school at the University of Tennessee and Med-Peds residency training at Brown (Class of 2019), where he completed the Clinician Educator Track and BRIGHT pathway.
 He splits his clinical time between the Med-Peds continuity clinic, where he took over leadership of the refugee clinic in 2021, and Rhode Island Hospital / Hasbro Children’s Hospital, working as a teaching hospitalist on both pediatrics and internal medicine.
-He is a recipient of the Department of Pediatrics’ Medical Student Teaching Award and the Dean’s Excellence in Teaching Award.
+He is a recipient of the Department of Pediatrics’ Medical Student Teaching Award and the Dean’s Excellence in Teaching Award, and was inducted into Brown’s chapter of the Alpha Omega Alpha Honor Medical Society.
 He is passionate about medical education, refugee health, and narrative medicine.

-Dr. Lorenz loves the outdoors, traveling, houseplants, guitar, and getting the best of his office-mate, Justin Berk.
+Dr. Lorenz loves the outdoors, traveling, houseplants, and getting the best of his office-mate, Justin Berk.

 Amina was born in Barranquilla, Colombia, and immigrated to the US at the age of 9-months-old.
 She loves helping others and has been working in health care for over 25 years with experiences in residency coordination, public health research coordination, graduate medical education, and cardiology.
 Amina and her two daughters have served as standardized patients at Alpert Medical School of Brown University for over 10 years.
 She thoroughly enjoys summertime and loves spending time with family and close friends.
 She’s also committed to her 6am morning workouts with kettlebells.
 In her free time, you can find her baking cakes and cookies from scratch, relaxing on the many beaches of Rhode Island, and listening to Spanish music.
 Her husband is a chef by trade and, as a family, they love hosting dinner parties and cookouts.